This article follows after the Weapons Locker – Modern firearms – Chapter #1 – Handguns article.

 High-Tech Combat Pistol

 A large, intimidating, futuristic pistol full of gizmos.
-This “Cable gun” is imaginary and was probably built by a some secret organisation with comic-book technology, like A.I.M..
+This “Cable gun” is imaginary.
+It was probably built by a some secret organisation with comic-book technology, like A.I.M..

-It represents all sorts of huge pistols drawn by comic book artists without being based on any real-world weapon, which are implied to be very powerful and sophisticated.
-The pistol Bruce Willis used to “negotiate” as Korben Dallas in The Fifth Element belongs to this category.
+It represents all sorts of huge pistols drawn by comic book artists without being based on any real-world weapon, and which are implied to be very powerful and sophisticated.

-Some High-Tech Combat Pistols use special ammunition as a matter of course – see that section.
+Some High-Tech Combat Pistols use special ammunition as a matter of course.

 Blade Runner Blaster

 In the movie it performs much like a magnum revolver, and seems to be a heavy and powerful weapon.
-It can harm and kill even Replicants, which are visibly stronger and tougher than a human, though it’s hard to tell how powerful it makes the gun.
+It can harm and kill even Replicants, which are visibly stronger and tougher than a human.
+But it’s hard to tell how powerful it makes the gun.

 From the two triggers it’s tempting to hypothesise than the blaster has two magazines, and both presumably fire different speciality ammunition – see the ammunition chapter.
 A possible loadout for Deckard was four badass bullets and four anti-personnel bullets (see the ammunitions weapons locker).